yuanbo-peng/yuanbo-peng.github.io/_posts/2022-06-01-OneScanner-App.md

 2. Select the screen area (OCR from Screenshot) or image file (OCR from Image File).
 3. The recognized text will be displayed in the popover window.

-### App Privacy

-OneScanner does not collect any personal data from users.

 ### Support

 If you have any questions and thoughts, email me at <bobpeng.bham.uk@gmail.com>.